-"As demand for energy grows, we're always looking "As demand for energy grows, we're always looking and the state of the control of the customers."

-for ways to increase energy efficiency," explains Avista Account Executive Sue Baldwin.
+"As demand for energy grows, we're always looking "As demand for energy grows, we're always looking and the state of the contraction of the state of the stat for ways to increase energy efficiency," explains Avista Account Executive Sue Baldwin.
 "To help meet this demand, we burn natural gas in combustion turbines to demand, we burn natural gas in combustion turbines to generate electricity.
 However, when gas is converted to electricity and sent over power lines to our customers, nearly half of that energy produced is lost.
 That's why delivering it directly to a home for heating is much more efficient than using electricity.